Glory Days (2002 TV series)

-Glory Days (also titled Demontown) is an American mystery drama television series which was broadcast on The WB Television Network from January 16 to March 25, 2002.
-The series was created by Kevin Williamson, and starred Eddie Cahill, Poppy Montgomery, and Jay R. Ferguson.
+Glory Days (also titled Demontown) is an American mystery drama television series which was broadcast on The WB from January 16 to March 25, 2002.
+The series was created by Kevin Williamson and produced by Outerbanks Entertainment and Dimension Television, and starred Eddie Cahill, Poppy Montgomery, and Jay R. Ferguson.

 Synopsis

 The series involves novelist Mike Dolan (Cahill) returning to his hometown, where various odd and unpleasant occurrences are happening.